All congregations respond to trauma. Responding well can lead to thriving—in the life of our congregations, our neighborhoods, and our cities.

 We need each other.
 We benefit from collaborative conversations, creative partnerships, and building capacities for joy, embodied care, and spiritual nourishment.

-What makes this grant unique?
+What makes this initiative unique?

 Our Story

-What makes this grant possible?
+What makes this initiative possible?